LeeyaD/rb130/written_prep.md

 By prepending the unary & to a parameter in a method definition.

 15. What does the unary`&` do when in the method parameter?
-Prepended to a method parameter, it creates an optional explicit block parameter that save a block argument into a "simple" Proc object.
+Prepended to a method parameter, it creates an optional explicit block parameter that saves a block argument into a "simple" Proc object.
 This allows us to manage the block (now a Proc object) within the method like any other object to be reassigned, passed to other methods, etc. The `&` is dropped when referring to the parameter inside the method.
 ```ruby
 def a_method(&block)
   block.call